Eight Benefits of Having Your Facility Audited by a CMMS Expert

-A CMMS’s major function is to facilitate efficient and cost-effective facility maintenance.
+A CMMS’s major function is to facilitate efficient and cost-effective facility maintenance with facility management software.
 If a PM schedule is not established appropriately, the system will not be performing as it should.
 A CMMS expert can assist a company’s maintenance manager to identify which assets have PM schedules and which do not.
 Establishing PM schedules for all necessary assets can save in repair costs and increase equipment lifespan over time.

 6. Expertise on Current Preventative Maintenance (PM) Practices

 Industry standards for PM practices are constantly changing and evolving.
 A CMMS expert is knowledgeable in this area and can assist in identifying PM practices that are out of date.
 The expert can also suggest new standards.
 With the expert’s assistance, companies will be informed about which PM services can be done in-house as opposed to being contracted out.
 Having this knowledge will save time and money.

 7. Central Repository for Facilities and Maintenance Documents

 Keeping track of and storing facility documents, manuals, and floor plans can be an onerous and cumbersome task.
 In the past, companies stored these in filing cabinets.
 With the assistance of a CMMS expert, all pertinent documents can be stored in a central repository within the CMMS system.

 8. Up-to-date Photos of Critical Assets and Equipment

 The saying, a picture is worth a thousand words stands true when it comes to taking photos of a company’s equipment and ID tags.
 Not only will photos capture the current state of equipment, but it can also assist new employees to identify exactly which piece of equipment needs service.
 Having a photo provides a visual image of assets and replaces the need to look up and cross check model numbers and serial codes.
 A CMMS expert will facilitate the task of gathering and storing images within the database.